 35. Kue Lumpur – Mud Cake

-When Portuguese colonists arrived in Southeast Asia, they brought their delectable egg custard Pastel de Nata with them.
-Indonesians learned the recipe and became inspired to create their own.
-But in a funny twist of fate, they named their newfound delight “mud cake”, Kue Lumpur.
+When Portuguese colonists arrived in Southeast Asia, they brought a delectable Portuguese treat called Pastel de Nata (egg custard) with them.
+Indonesians learned the recipe and created their own.
+Then, they named their newfound delight “mud cake”, Kue Lumpur.

 This sweet dessert is composed of wheat flour, coconut milk, condensed milk, and fermented cassava.
 The last one is a fascinating departure from the European precursor, providing Kue Lumpur with a distinct sweet and sour taste.

 The cake needs some raisins on top of its soft texture to be complete.
 It is much more savory and scrumptious than any “mud” you can find.
 Traditionally an East Javanese dessert, Kue Lumpur is now a must-try on many Indonesian islands.